The platypus is an iconic species within Ipswich and measures are being taken to conserve this important native animal.

 The platypus (Ornithorhynchus anatinus) is a unique, egg-laying mammal that causes significant local and international curiosity.

-Council has identified the platypus as an iconic species under the Ipswich Nature Conservation Strategy 2015.
+Council has identified the platypus as an iconic species.

 A database of sightings and eDNA recordings that helps understand the species within the Ipswich local government area (LGA) has been created in a partnership between council and the Wildlife Preservation Society of Queensland.

 Platypus conservation in Queensland is becoming increasingly important following a noticeable decrease in recorded sightings in recent years.

 Platypus recovery plan

 Council has a Platypus Recovery Plan to ensure the long-term conservation of the species in the LGA and surrounding catchments.

 - Identify and stabilise platypus populations in Ipswich